American Kirchner withdraws bid to buy Derby

-Derby County: Chris Kirchner withdraws bid to buy League One side Derby County
+Derby County: Chris Kirchner withdraws bid to buy League One side

 Last updated on .From the section Derby